Xerta: Festival of Saint Martin.

-Another festival of this town is dedicated to our Patron Saint Martin (November 11).
-Some acts are the most traditional street bull chasing, the popular dinner of beef stew, or dancing the Jota Xertolina on the day of Saint Martin.
-In the square, at about five o'clock, all xertolins big and small start to congregate wearing the traditional costumes of Xerta squares fills with color, ready to dance the Jota Xertolina, a traditional dance that is kept alive by the locals.
-These and many more acts are prepared, and they are all very much enjoyed by the local population.
+Another festival in this town is dedicated to its Patron Saint Martin, held on 11 November.
+Activities include street bull-chasing, the popular dinner of beef stew, and dancing the Jota Xertolina, a traditional local dance.
+On the day of the festival, the participants gather in the square at about five o'clock, wearing traditional costumes, to dance the Jota Xertolina.